-The team conducted a literature review incorporating academic, industry, and standards body research to identify key sources of risk and architectures identified in Task 1.
-A DAA package such as ACASuncertainty affecting air picture cleanliness.
-Xu/sXu was used to characterize DAA system performance and help evaluate the developed air cleanliness, classification Task 2: Risk Assessment. performance, and data filtering requirements.
+The team conducted a literature review incorporating academic, industry, and standards body research to identify key sources of risk and uncertainty affecting air picture cleanliness.

+Task 2: Risk Assessment.

-The risk analysis process assigned a likelihood and severity of the Task 4: Peer Review / Feedback from Standards Bodies. risks identified in Task 1.
-These metrics were used to prioritize the risk assessment based on the DAA architecture and/or The test plans and risk assessments were evaluated by peer operations.
-As part of this process, common safety analysis tools review.
-Feedback from this process was used in the refinement of the encounter scenarios considered in the Phase 2 research. such as functional hazard analysis, failure modes, effects, criticality analysis, or fault trees were used.
-Additionally, categorization and The team worked with the FAA to identify key stakeholders identification of the impact of misleading information on overall for the peer review process.
-Feedback was used to update the system risk was investigated. requirements definition.
+The risk analysis process assigned a likelihood and severity of the risks identified in Task 1.
+These metrics were used to prioritize the risk assessment based on the DAA architecture and/or operations.
+As part of this process, common safety analysis tools such as functional hazard analysis, failure modes, effects, criticality analysis, or fault trees were used.
+Additionally, categorization and identification of the impact of misleading information on overall system risk was investigated.